mulderp/mulderp.github.com/_posts/2014-02-05-Exploring-Graphs-With-Neography.md

 end
 </pre>

-If we do this in e.g. 'config/initializers/neography.rb', we can simply start the Rails console with:
+If we do this in e.g. 'config/initializers/neography.rb', we can simply use the Rails console to explore a graph.
+Let's start this with:

   bundle exec rails c

-Now, we instantiate a Neography client with:
+Next, we instantiate a Neography client with:

   irb(main):003:0> @neo = Neography::Rest.new